d-fine/Dataland/.github/pull_request_template.md

   - [ ] The new feature is manually used/tested/observed on dev server
   - [ ] All implemented Social Logins have been tested manually in the UI
 - [ ] If any work on the UI is to be merged, those changes were also documented in the Figma
-- [ ] Make sure that pull requests in the development tools repository, which are connected to this pull requests, are merged
+- [ ] Make sure that pull requests in the development tools repository, which are connected to this pull requests are merged